Cauda Equina Claims

 Patient Claim Line has over 100 expert medical negligence lawyers based throughout the UK.
 We have the expertise and resources of an established company, but the compassion, care and friendliness of a local solicitor.
 We have helped thousands of patients make claims for negligent medical care and pursued compensation for those whose lives have changed because Cauda Equina syndrome was not caught or operated on early enough.
 We investigate every aspect of your claim to get you the maximum amount possible.

-No Win No Fee Cauda Equina Claims
+No Win No Fee Cauda Equina claims

 Your initial consultation is completely free and there is no obligation to use Patient Claim Line for your claim.
 If you do decide to go ahead with your Cauda Equina claim, it will be completely No Win, No Fee so you don’t pay a penny upfront.
 Facing life after Cauda Equina can be a very difficult time for you and your loved ones.
 We do everything we can to make claiming compensation as stress free as possible and so unless we win, you don’t have to pay a thing.